Wyliemaster/gddocs/docs/resources/server/message.md

 ### Trivia

 - The current message system has a bug in which replying to a message will fail.
-This is because the client does not have any checks to see if the other user has their messages open when replying so if you send a reply to a user who has their messages closed, the request will return the error code `-1`
+This is because the client does not have any checks to see if the other user has their messages open when replying so if you send a reply to a user who has their messages closed, the request will return the error code `-1` resulting in it failing

-- due to an oversight, you are able to block yourself if you send yourself a message
+- due to an oversight, you are able to block yourself if you send yourself a message.
+[Cvolton](https://github.com/Cvolton) explains this oversight in one of his [videos](https://www.youtube.com/watch?v=R18tKYFrIqE)